jdiaz/py-squirrel/README.md

 PySquirrel
 ==========

-Dynamically create an SQL script backup of a database.
+Dynamically create an SQL script backup of target database.

 ### Y tho?
-Somethimes you might work in a constraint environment such that database dumps are out of reach.
-For such cases PySquirrel can allow you to create the equivalent SQL statments to backup or migrate your database.
+Sometimes you might work in a constrained environment where database dumps are out of reach for any number of reasons.
+In such cases, **pysquirrel** allows you to create the equivalent SQL statments to backup or migrate your database.

+### Requirements
+* Python 3
+* mysql-connector-python - Installed via pip

 ### Usage